 South Africa’s transparency report section on its decommissioning of production facilities states: “None.
 Production ceased in 2012 at Rheinmetall, denel [sic].”
 This indicates that the production of cluster munitions at Denel’s facilities in South Africa apparently did not cease until 2012, four years after South Africa signed the convention in December 2008.
 As a signatory, South Africa is bound by the Vienna Convention on the Law of Treaties not to engage in acts that “would defeat the object and purpose” of any treaty it signed.

 German company Rheinmetall Defence acquired four Denel divisions in 2008 and is the majority owner of Rheinmetall Denel Munition (Pty) Ltd. in South Africa, which still advertises 155mm artillery ammunition for sale.
-Rheinmetall Denel Munition did not respond to Cluster Munition Monitor’s 2018 request to clarify if it produced cluster munitions in 2008–2012.
+Rheinmetall Denel Munition never responded to Cluster Munition Monitor’s 2018 request to clarify whether it actually produced cluster munitions in 2008–2012.

 It is not clear if South Africa exported or otherwise transferred the cluster munitions that it produced, but several countries have reported South African-made munitions.
 Iraq reportedly acquired the CB-470 in the late 1980s.
-Deminers in Zambia and Mozambique have cleared unexploded Alpha submunitions.
-Peru destroyed 290 Alpha submunitions from its stocks in 2018.
+Demining operators in Mozambique and Zambia have cleared unexploded Alpha submunitions.
+In addition, Peru destroyed 290 Alpha submunitions from its stocks in 2018.

 South Africa once stockpiled at least 1,495 cluster munitions and 99,465 submunitions.
-In September 2017, it reported a stockpile of 1,485 cluster munitions and 99,465 submunitions comprised of two types of air-dropped bombs and two types of 155mm artillery projectiles.
-It also reported another 10 CB-470 bombs that were destroyed.
+In September 2017, it reported a stockpile comprised of two types of air-dropped bombs and two types of 155mm artillery projectiles, and also disclosed that it had previously destroyed 10 CB-470 bombs.

 225kg aircraft bomb, each containing 247 submunitions